-We follow the Model T theory: any color as long as it’s black.
+For over 9 years we followed the Model T theory: any color as long as it’s black.
 This leather is the right weight and consistency for optimal functionality and durability.
 I have not been thrilled with other colors, even in the same leather.
 Our leather is black throughout, which minimizes the appearance of any scuffs or scratches it may incur during normal use, keeping the harness looking great throughout it’s lifetime.
 Additionally it does not bleed, stain, or fade with age, maintaining a cleaner finished look than with other color options.

 (However, it is possible to customize a harness to address a user’s material sensitivities and allergies.
 Inquire if you have limitations, and we’ll discuss some options.)

 How do I maintain my harness?
 Does the sheepskin wear out?